-We are required to issue an opinion as to whether the expenditure incurred by the CCG was within its delegated authorities.
-We have identified a regularity exception explained in the other matter paragraph below.
+We are required to issue an opinion as to whether the expenditure incurred by the ICB was within its delegated authorities.
+We have identified breach of ICB's Revenue Resource Allocation performance target and referral will be issued per the 'other matter' paragraph to the right.